Rectangle-Technologies/CapEdge-Nodejs/API_Documentation.md

 ---

-### POST /financial-years
+### PUT /financial-years/update/:id

-**Description:** Creates a new financial year configuration with tax rates.
+**Description:** Updates a financial year configuration with tax rates.
 This allows the system to adapt to changing tax regulations over time.
 Each financial year must have non-overlapping date ranges.

 **Business Logic:**
 - Validate all required fields